The Light Table Python API allows you to use Light Table’s functionality from Glyphs macros and scripts. To use the API, import the lighttable module:

 Note that a record is not a version, meaning that it does not contain a GSFont object.
 Use GSFont.lt_load_version to get the version for a record.

 Returns None if the font is not part of a Git repository.
-Otherwise, if no records available, returns an empty list.
+Otherwise, if no records are available, returns an empty list.

 GSFont.lt_load_version(record, callback)